 In response, Joylette and her team at Sustainable Pittsburgh, in collaboration with CRAFT at Chatham University, launched a unique solution called Allegheny Eats to address these interconnected problems.
-By purchasing a meal kit through the program, Pittsburgh residents not only helped provide free meals to service industry professionals affected by the pandemic, but they also supported local farmers and food producers while reducing food waste across the region.
+By purchasing a meal kit through the program, Pittsburgh residents not only helped provide free meals to service industry professionals affected by the pandemic, they also supported local farmers and food producers while reducing food waste across the region.
 The pilot program ran for six months and delivered 14,000 meals to employees in the area’s service industry.

 And Allegheny Eats was a community effort.
 The food was partially sourced from 15 local farms and food producers and prepared by six local restaurants.
 The city of Pittsburgh, CRAFT at Chatham University, and 412 Food Rescue, a local nonprofit that redistributes surplus food from restaurants and grocery stores to hungry families, were among 10 local partners that helped launch the initiative.

-“Our work sits at the intersection of equity, environmental stewardship, and economic development,” Joylette Portlock says.
+“Our work sits at the intersection of equity, environmental stewardship, and economic development,” Joylette says.
 “And as you can imagine over the past year and a half, this mission has only become more important and essential.”

 "Our work sits at the intersection of equity, environmental stewardship, and economic development, this mission has only become more important and essential."